Forwarding an Email with PowerShell Using the Office365 Graph API

 Invoke-RestMethod -Headers @{Authorization="Bearer $token"} -Uri $forwardMessageUrl -Method Post -Body $emailJson -ContentType "application/json"

-Authentication Setup with PowerShell for Graph API
+Configuring PowerShell Authentication for Graph API

 $clientId = "your_client_id"